 This is an edited except from the EEVblog forum topic The Rust Megathread

 Summary: "Time safety" is more important than "memory safety" et al. We live in a world where time destroys more things than software bugs will ever be able to do.
-You should choose a language based off the biggest threats to the (integrated) usefulness of your projects, not based off the threats in your local region.
+You should choose a language based off the biggest threats to the (time-integrated) usefulness of your projects, not based off the threats in your local region.

 A pet peeve of mine is around claims that languages like C are a bad choice for new projects and that languages like Go or Rust are better options.
 This is only true if you take a subset of the lessons history has taught us and disregard the rest.
 I see this as irresponsible.